eloimoliner/CQT_pytorch/README.md

 Pytorch implementation of the invertible CQT based on Non-stationary Gabor filters.

-The transform has perfect reconstruction, is differentiable and GPU-efficient.
+The transform has near-perfect reconstruction, is differentiable and GPU-efficient.

 ## Install